Pitt-RAS/Sumobot-Spring-2021/README.md

 ### 2/2021:

-'Wooo!
-This is where your awesome SumoBot code goes!'
+*Wooo!
+This is where your awesome SumoBot code goes!*

 In the month of February, we introduced Git, Github, and Trello for Agile-style sprint planning.
 We also introduced Pololu's Zumo32U4 library, and began to implement instances of some of the bot's hardware components.